Mic1/workcation-react-redux/README.md

 * NOTE: Latest versions of Firefox might not show UnSplash images by default.
 This can be fixed by typing "about:config" in browser URL bar, scrolling down to parameter "image.avif.enabled" and toggling it to "disabled"

+# The mission statement would be "What sets of tools are needed to do what Next13 does for React without using Next13?"

 # The base application for a set of Routing and State examples.